MaiaraRodrigues/CV/README.md

 and front-line complaints.
 - Making sure the appropriate procedures were followed.
-- Responsible forthe balancing of tills and all closing administration at the end of day.
+- Responsible for the balancing of tills and all closing administration at the end of day.